krustnic/Deployer/README.md

 Configuration example:

     [
+        // Username and password for web panel "username" => "deployer",
+        "password" => "password",

         "git-path" => "/usr/bin/git", // Path to git command
         "tasks"    => [
             // Task name.
 Would be used in GET parameter in Webhook URL "task1" => [
+                "description" => "",
                 "password"    => "password",
-                "branch"    => "origin/master", // Branch name to hard reset from
-                "git-dir"   => "/var/www/site1/.git", // Path to .git of your project (.git is included)
-                "work-tree" => "/var/www/site1", // Path to your project files (in 99% cases it's a previous path without ".git"),
+                "branch"      => "origin/master", // Branch name to hard reset from "git-dir"     => "/var/www/site1/.git", // Path to .git of your project (.git is included) "work-tree"   => "/var/www/site1", // Path to your project files (in 99% cases it's a previous path without ".git"),

                 "custom-command" => "" // If set - would be executed instead of default git fetch/reset commands
             ]